kavia-common/preference-dating-app-183584-184324/dating_app_database/README.md

   psql -h localhost -U appuser -d myapp -p 5001

 Readiness:
-- The script waits until pg_isready succeeds for dbname=myapp user=appuser host=127.0.0.1 port=5001, then prints "PostgreSQL ready."
+- The script waits until pg_isready succeeds for dbname=myapp user=appuser host=127.0.0.1 port=5001, then prints "PostgreSQL ready." and exits 0.

 Notes:
 - Any UI or API to view the database should live in a separate service/container.